Wu-yi-fei/Mixup-ACGAN-master/README.md

 ![](plot.png)

 ## Questions?
-For more questions about code and methods, please write to: wu_yi_fei0116@163.com.
+For more questions about the code and method, please write to: wu_yi_fei0116@163.com.